UNINETTSigma2/documentation/storage/data_policy.md

 # Data Handling and Storage Policy

-All data accessed, stored, communicated or transferred on any national HPC system (e.g. Fram) and the National e-Infrastructure for Research Data (NIRD), must be handled in compliance to legal and regulatory requirements.
+All data accessed, stored, communicated or transferred on any national HPC system (e.g., Fram) or the National e-Infrastructure for Research Data (NIRD), must be handled in compliance to legal and regulatory requirements.

 In addition, all data has to be directly related to the work effectuated and/or